SirGullale/PowerUpgrade/README.md

 - Dungeon Difficulty's rules affect Power Upgrade's loot
 - Power Upgrade is configurable via a datapack and its configuration file

-# Mod items
+# Items
-The mod adds these various items obtainable through combat and exploration
+This mod adds the following items, obtainable through combat and exploration:

 |                                Item                                 | Name                       |
 |:-------------------------------------------------------------------:|----------------------------|